 Group health insurance is a type of insurance which covers members of a group (which has not been formed solely for the purpose of buying a group health insurance)under one master health insurance policy.
 The most common and popular form of group health insurance is the one taken by an Employer for their Employees, as a part of the Employee Benefits program.
-Group health insurance covers the hospitalization expenses of the employees due to any illness, disease or accident during the policy period; an employee can make a claim up to the sum insured, she/he is eligible for, under the policy.
+A Group health insurance for employees covers the hospitalization expenses due to any illness, disease or accident during the policy period; an employee can make a claim up to the sum insured, she/he is eligible for, under the policy.

 It is rightly said, in India, there’s no right to healthcare.
 While the rich have money, poor have social security schemes run by Governments, the middle class has Group Health Insurance policies offered by Employers.

 The pandemic, as the argument goes, has brought to the surface some stark realities.
 Realities that were dormant, realities people were generally aware of, but their conscious acknowledgement was to a far lesser degree.